rajkumar464/Forecasting-on-time-series-data---agriculture/README.md

 Production Quantity.csv has 4 columns <br />
 start_date, end_date   : start day and end day of each month between January
-                         2015 to Dec 2020.
+                         2015 to Dec 2020. <br />
-prod                   : production quantity of Grople syrup in tonnes at monthly frequency region_id              : A unique identifier for the 10 provinces
+prod                   : production quantity of Grople syrup in tonnes at monthly frequency<br />
+region_id              : A unique identifier for the 10 provinces <br />

-Daily Precipitation.csv has 4 columns
+Daily Precipitation.csv has 4 columns<br />
-start_date, end_date   : start day and end day at a daily frequency between January 1, 2014 to Mar 13, 2022.
+start_date, end_date   : start day and end day at a daily frequency between January 1, 2014 to Mar 13, 2022.<br />
-precip                 : Precipitation quantity (in mm) at daily frequency region_id              : A unique identifier for the 10 provinces
+precip                 : Precipitation quantity (in mm) at daily frequency<br />
+region_id              : A unique identifier for the 10 provinces<br />

-Daily Soil Moisture.csv has 4 columns
+Daily Soil Moisture.csv has 4 columns<br />
-start_date, end_date   : start day and end day at a daily frequency between January 1, 2014 to Mar 6, 2022.
+start_date, end_date   : start day and end day at a daily frequency between January 1, 2014 to Mar 6, 2022.<br />
-smos                   : Soil Moisture at 5cm depth (measured by the ratio Vol/Vol) at daily frequency region_id              : A unique identifier for the 10 provinces
+smos                   : Soil Moisture at 5cm depth (measured by the ratio Vol/Vol) at daily frequency<br />
+region_id              : A unique identifier for the 10 provinces<br />

-Daily Temperature.csv has 4 columns
+Daily Temperature.csv has 4 columns<br />
-start_date, end_date   : start day and end day at a daily frequency between January 1, 2014 to Mar 6, 2022.
+start_date, end_date   : start day and end day at a daily frequency between January 1, 2014 to Mar 6, 2022.<br />
-temp                   : Average daily temperature on the surface of the land (in celsius) at daily frequency region_id              : A unique identifier for the 10 provinces
+temp                   : Average daily temperature on the surface of the land (in celsius) at daily frequency<br />
+region_id              : A unique identifier for the 10 provinces<br />

-Eight Day NDVI.csv has 4 columns
+Eight Day NDVI.csv has 4 columns<br />
-start_date, end_date   : start day and end day at a daily frequency between January 1, 2014 to Mar 6, 2022.
+start_date, end_date   : start day and end day at a daily frequency between January 1, 2014 to Mar 6, 2022.<br />
-ndvi                   : Normalized Difference Vegetation Index (NDVI is a ratio which ranges between [-1, 1] and captures the vegetation abundance of an            area)at 8-day frequency between the given periods. region_id              : A unique identifier for the 10 provinces
+ndvi                   : Normalized Difference Vegetation Index (NDVI is a ratio which ranges between [-1, 1] and captures the vegetation abundance of an            area)at 8-day frequency between the given periods.<br />
+region_id              : A unique identifier for the 10 provinces<br />

-Evaluation Metrics :
+Evaluation Metrics :<br />

 R2 Score